aeraki-mesh/website/content/en/docs/v1.0/tutorials/global-rate-limit.md

       requests_per_unit: 5
 ```

-For deployment scripts see:https://github.com/aeraki-mesh/aeraki/tree/master/sample/metaprotocol-thrift/rate-limit-server
+The deployment scripts can be found here: https://github.com/aeraki-mesh/aeraki/tree/master/sample/metaprotocol-thrift/rate-limit-server

-> Note: Since the logic of global rate limiting is executed in the rate limiting server, the rate limiting rules need to be set in the configuration file of the rate limiting server.
+> Note: Since the rate limiting decesion is made on the limiting server, the rate limiting rules need to be set in the configuration file of the rate limiting server.

 ## Enable rate limiting for services

-Once rate limiting is enabled for the server via MetaRouter, the service's Sidecar Proxy will initiate a rate limiting request to the rate limiting server upon receipt of the request and will decide whether to continue processing the request or terminate it based on the return of the request.
+Once rate limiting is enabled for a service via MetaRouter, the service's Sidecar Proxy will initiate a rate limiting request to the rate limiting server upon receipt of the request and will decide whether to continue processing the request or reject it based on the response of the rate limiting server.

-The following global rate limiting configuration represents a rate limiting to the sayHello interface of the thrift-sample-server.meta-thrift.svc.cluster.local service.
+The following configuration sets rate limiting to the sayHello interface of the thrift-sample-server.meta-thrift.svc.cluster.local service.
 The value of the domain in the rate limiting request sent to the rate limiting server is production and the method attribute is added to the rate limiting request as descriptor.
 Note that the domain and descriptor set here must match the rate limiting configuration in the rate limiting server.

-The match condition can be set in the rate limiting settings in MetaRouter.If the match condition is present, only requests that match the condition will be sent to the rate limiting server for judgement.
-If the match condition is not set, then all requests for that service will be sent to the rate limiting server for determination.
+If the match condition is present, only requests that match the condition will be sent to the rate limiting server.
+If the match condition is not set, then all requests for that service will be sent to the rate limiting server.
 The match condition can be used to filter out requests locally that do not require rate limiting, improving the efficiency of request processing.

 ```yaml
 kubectl apply -f- <<EOF
 apiVersion: metaprotocol.aeraki.io/v1alpha1